EasyDynamics/oscal-editor-deployment/all-in-one/README.md

 ├── profiles
 └── system-security-plans
 ```
-Each of the four sub-directories should contain the .json OSCAL files of their respective schemas.
+Each of the four sub-directories should contain the **JSON** OSCAL files of their respective schemas.

 Example OSCAL content can be downloaded from [Easy Dynamics' demo OSCAL content repo](https://github.com/EasyDynamics/oscal-demo-content).
 To clone the content, run: